GAInuist/GAInuist/README.md

 - **Fan Liu** – Former Graduate Student (Now working in industry)
 ## 🔥 News
 - **2025.11** 🎉🎉 Two papers are accepted to AAAI 2026.
 Congratulations to Shilong Jin and Litao Hua!
 Codes of the papers are coming soon.
 - **2025.11** 🎉 ZeroDINO is accepted to MMM 2026.
-Congratulations to Jiachen Deng!
+Congratulations to Zhixuan Deng!
 [Project Page](https://github.com/GAInuist/ZeroDINO)
 - **2025.6** undergraduate member Yifan Zhu published a paper titled "DFAN++: Enhanced Triple-branch Network for Generalized Zero-Shot Image Classification" in Neurocomputing.
 [Project Page](https://github.com/GAInuist/DFANpp)
 - **2025.5** code of ZeroDINO is released.
 - **2025.4** "Attention in diffusion models: A survey" is released on arXiv. [paper](https://arxiv.org/abs/2504.03738)